JacobHelwig/covdepGE/README.md

 the response.
 The similarity weights for the *l*-th regression are taken with respect to observation *l* such that observations having similar values of `Z` will have larger weights.
-These similarity weights in conjunction with the psuedo-likelihood framework comprise the weighted psuedo-likelihood approach introduced by (1).
+These similarity weights in conjunction with the pseudo-likelihood framework comprise the weighted pseudo-likelihood approach introduced by (1).
 Note that model performance is best when *n* \> *p*.

 ### Variational Inference